 - 4.2.1 Remove the burner assembly as in section 4.1 - 4.2.2 Disconnect the ignition lead from the piezo and unscrew the retaining nut on the rear of the control panel.
 Withdraw the piezo from the front of the control panel.
-Reassemble in reverse order and carry out a gas tightness test.
+Re-assemble in reverse order and carry out a gas tightness test.

-4.3 Removing the Control Tap from the fire.

-- 4.3.1 Remove the burner assembly as in section 4.1. - 4.3.2 Pull the control knob off the control tap spindle. - 4.3.3 Loosen and remove the three gas pipe retaining nuts from the control tap and release the ends of the gas pipes from the control tap body.
-Loosen and remove the thermocouple securing nut from the end of the control tap. - 4.3.4 Unscrew the control tap locknut from the front of the control panel and remove the control tap. - 4.3.5 To refit a control tap, reassemble in reverse order noting that the control tap locates with a flat in the control panel.
+- 4.3 Removing the Control Tap from the fire. - 4.3.1 Remove the burner assembly as in section 4.1. - 4.3.2 Pull the control knob off the control tap spindle. - 4.3.3 Loosen and remove the two gas pipe retaining nuts from the control tap and release the ends of the gas pipes from the control tap body.
+Remove the push in thermocouple from the end of the control tap. - 4.3.4 Unscrew the control tap locknut from the front of the control panel and remove the control tap. - 4.3.5 To refit a control tap, reassemble in reverse order noting that the control tap locates with a flat in the control panel.
 Carry out a gas tightness test after re-assembly.

-4.4 Removing the Oxy-Pilot Assembly
+4.4 Removing the Thermocouple